JoakimTeixeira/snake-game/README.md

 ## Running the Project

-To get started, fork the repository and then run the following command:
+To get started, fork the repository, clone it, and then run the following command:

     npm install